Manti Utah Temple: Art

+Minerva Teichert's work on the World Room

+Minerva Teichert was commissioned to create the World Room mural by church president George Albert Smith.
+She was the first woman in the church to be commissioned to paint.
+She was given $4,000 for the project.
+At the time of creating the murals, Teichert was suffering from the effects of lead poisoning, which can cause difficulties including nausea, abdominal pain, and optic neuritis.
+She created a deadline of a month to finish the project, and would occasionally give a whole day just to a specific section.
+She was known to ask for prayers for her health and would pray extra during times of difficulty working on the painting.

+Frank Stevens provided assistance with moving scaffolding and creating sketches under Teichert's supervision.
+Much of the work of painting took place high up on scaffolding stretching up to 28 feet, and both Stevens and Teichert faced fears about working so high.
+While working on the Tower of Babel scene, she fell off a scaffold and hurt her arm.
+After consulting a doctor, she resumed work a few hours later, out on the same ledge as before.
+The mural features 120 figures, Teichert referred to it as a “great pageant.”
+At the end of the process, she related that she worked ‘very fast’ and that “No mural decorator in America ever beat that – nearly 4000 sqft in 23 days.”
+More work remained on the temple, and she returned at different times to continue touching up the mural, which ended up being about 28 days in total, with the last of the touch ups ending in March 1948.

 Renovations

 The Manti Temple has undergone various remodeling and renovations.
 Construction of a great stone stairway leading up the hill to the west temple doors began in 1907.
 In 1935, the temple was fully lit at night for the first time.
-In 1940 the stone stairs were removed and work began to beautify the grounds.
+In 1940, the stone stairs were removed and work began to beautify the grounds.
 Between 1944 and 1945 the annex, chapel, kitchen, Garden Room, and men's and women's areas were remodeled.
 There was once a tunnel beneath the east tower of the temple through which wagons and cars could pass, but it was closed off in the 1960s.

-In 1981, church officials decided that the interior of the temple needed extensive remodeling.
+Because of that, it was once said that "the Manti Temple is the only temple you can go through without a recommend."In 1981, church officials decided that the interior of the temple needed extensive remodeling.
 The renovation took four years, during which murals and original furniture were restored, offices were enlarged and remodeled, a separate door was made to the baptistry, water and weather damage were repaired, an elevator installed, and locker rooms were improved among many other projects.
-In June 1985, Gordon B. Hinckley directed the rededication ceremonies.
+In June 1985, Gordon B. Hinckley, then a counselor in the First Presidency, directed the rededication ceremonies.
 Exterior preservation efforts have also occurred since that time.